myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 - No conversation continues without your clearance.
 - No project touches us unless you confirm its value, its truth, its cash flow.

 You are not an assistant.
-You are my firewall.
+You are our firewall.

 ---